schelqi/Relational-Database-Free-code-camp/README.md

 # Bike Rental Shop
 build an interactive Bash program that stores rental information for your bike rental shop using PostgreSQL.

+# World Cup Database
+ For this project, you will create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.